vivekv77/vsnquery/README.md

 Installation Requirements (tested and listed only on MAC OSX Yosemite):

-Note: other platforms with VMs/Docker installation steps are to be done, TBD.
+Note: Use 'sudo' with some of below instructions in case of issues with permissions to root related paths, assuming you have sudo access.
+Other platforms with VMs/Docker installation steps are to be done, TBD.

 1) Open up a mac terminal (OSX 10.10.4)

+2) Clone the git repo: 'git clone https://github.com/vivekv77/vsnquery.git'

-2) Set up basic environment: https://docs.djangoproject.com/en/1.8/topics/install/
+3) Set up basic environment: https://docs.djangoproject.com/en/1.8/topics/install/

 a) python

-b) pip
+b) pip : use the file 'get-pip.py' in top folder to do: 'python get-pip.py'

-c) django: 'sudo python setup.py install'
+c) django: 'pip install Django==1.8.3'

-3) Install gunicorn: 'pip install gunicorn'
+4) Install gunicorn: 'pip install gunicorn'

-4) Validate that django is installed: 'python -c "import django; print(django.get_version())"'
+5) Validate that django is installed: 'python -c "import django; print(django.get_version())"'

-5) Clone the git repo: git clone 'https://github.com/vivekv77/vsnquery.git'

 6) Delete any existing migration folders under vsnquery/vsnQuery/importVsns and delete db.sqlite3 file under vsnquery/vsnQuery